Acupressure Points for Anxiety Relief – Home Remedies for Anxiety

 How many times have you started to hyperventilate from anxiety?
 You know how uncomfortable it gets as you cannot breathe and get a lump in the throat with dizziness.
 As a result, what can you do to avoid this from happening?
 You can reverse the symptoms by changing your breathing.

-You become relaxed and calm as you shift your breathing pattern, leaving you to breathe normally.
+As you shift your breathing pattern, you become relaxed and calm, leaving you to breathe normally.
 Further, it helps decrease oxygen consumption, you breathe slower, and muscle tension decreases.
-As you are hyperventilating, you breathe from your upper lungs instead of the lower part.
+When you hyperventilate, you breathe from your upper lungs instead of the lower part.

 Here is what you need to do: